epfl-ada/ada-2022-project-cnxtn/README.md

 > Does hiring the best actors guarantee a successful movie?

 As it is hard to quantify how good an actor is at doing their job, we choose to base this definition on whether or not the actor was awarded an Oscar by the Academy of Motion Picture Arts and Sciences, as this represents the opinion of other professionals in the field.
 We define a movie to be successful if it has a high rating by the general audience and the critics.
-After (merging?) the data, we investigate how good of an indicator having a successful actor is for a movie to be successful.
+After merging the data, we investigate how good of an indicator having a successful actor is for a movie to be successful.

 > Do the best actors play the same roles over and over again?